justinhj/justinhj.github.io/_posts/2017-08-27-roman-numeral-tool-with-udash.md

 {% endhighlight %}

-It's good practise to separate your business logic from UI code to make it more testable, and by not having any dependencies on other libraries it is easy to move into another project if you need to.
+It is good practise to separate your application's business logic from UI code to make it more testable, and by not having any dependencies on other libraries it is easy to move into another project if you need to.
 For that reason I created a companion object `com.justinhj.romanconvert.Convert` which contains functions to convert back and forth between Roman and Decimal.
-If you compare my original [clojure] code with the new [Scala] code you can see that the original functions ported quite straightforwardly.
-The only complication I ran into is that the Scala standard library does not have Clojure's `partition` function.
-You can come close with `???` but it does not allow you to fill in a default value at the ends which is what we needed (TODO explain more) so I made a function `pairUp` specifically for this purpose.
+If you compare my original [Clojurescript](https://github.com/justinhj/cljs-roman/blob/master/src/cljs/roman/main.cljs) with the new [Scala](https://bitbucket.org/justinhj/udashroman/src/867a30375d44b6d98ce42bfc1e572f65f0dca3ef/src/main/scala/com/justinhj/romanconvert/Convert.scala?at=master&fileviewer=file-view-default) code you can see that the functions converted quite cleanly.
+The only complication I ran into is that the Scala standard library does not have an exact equivalent of Clojure's `partition` function which I use as part of the conversion.

+As an example if you pass in "IX" then I will map that to the pairs `List((1, 10), (10, 0))` and if you pass "XI" I want `List((10, 1), (1, 0))`.
+In other words we pair each value with the one before it and use 0 as a pad value when we run out at the end.
+Scala's partition function `sliding` does not allow this default pad value.
+In order to get around this I instead implemented the function `pairUp` to do exactly what I needed in this case.

 Please be aware that one the goals of 4Clojure puzzles is to solve the problem with as little code as possible as there is a code golf leaderboard for each one.
 For that reason my original Clojure code has no comments and is not written in what I'd call a maintable style.
 In porting to Scala I did try to make it more readable and so it is a little more verbose.